-At my 50th class reunion in Connecticut, I remember writing about the five decades since graduating from the Gunnery School; looking back at years since commencing what were my then yet unimagined and (to be) quite disparate future chapters in America, Europe and Asia.
+At my 50th class reunion in Connecticut, I remember writing about the five decades since graduating from the Frederick Gunn School; looking back at years since commencing what were my then yet unimagined and (to be) quite disparate future chapters in America, Europe and Asia.

 Much of my life, now on reflection, was colorful, uncommon and more or less contemporaneously should have been appreciable to me.
 But was I really drinking in in the then here and now?